English

 Tweet not loading?
 See it directly on Twitter

-On the eve of the contract vote, a group of militant workers founded the Boeing Workers Rank-and-File Committee to organize opposition to the sellout contract and fight to transfer power and decision making from the IAM apparatus to shopfloor workers.
+On the eve of the contract vote, a group of militant workers founded the Boeing Workers Rank-and-File Committee to organize opposition to the sellout contract and fight to transfer power and decision-making from the IAM apparatus to shopfloor workers.

-In their founding statement, the committee declared:
+In its founding statement, the committee declared:

 The first step is to send this contract into the garbage.
 But we must take matters into our own hands.
 We can’t waste any time on wishful thinking that a “no” vote will “force” the IAM bureaucrats to hear us.
 They won’t be won over because their bread is buttered on the other side.

-Several rank-and-file committee members told the WSWS that union officials had done nothing to prepare for a strike, and that Holden and other officials were shocked and visibly dismayed by the near unanimous rejection of their deal and vote to strike.
+Several rank-and-file committee members told the WSWS that union officials had done nothing to prepare for a strike, and that IAM District 751 President Jon Holden and other officials were shocked and visibly dismayed by the near unanimous rejection of their deal and vote to strike.
 On the first day of the walkout, they said, District 751 officials did not deploy pickets to several gates at the Everett plant.

 “They don’t want to pay out any strike benefits, so I’m sure they are going to try to bring us back another deal before the third week,” one member said.
-The committee has called full strike benefits to be paid out immediately, to be funded by the IAM’s $300 million in assets.
+The committee has called for full strike benefits to be paid out immediately, to be funded by the IAM’s $300 million in assets.

-In the aftermath of the massive repudiation of the IAM-backed deal, District 751 President Jon Holden said the union would survey the members to see what their concerns with the contract were.
+In the aftermath of the massive repudiation of the IAM-backed deal, District 751 President Holden said the union would survey the members to see what their concerns with the contract were.
 This is nothing but a cynical ploy.

 The contract brought back met none of the workers’ demands, including a 40 percent pay increase and the restoration of pensions.
 The purpose of a survey is to gather information so the union bureaucracy and the company can add a few pennies here and there and repackage the deal as something that workers demanded.